ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

 ideal for beginners, but this can be substituted for any other cloud provider (AWS, Azure etc...) or an on-premise server if you have one.

+If you wish to explore UH VPN advanced options or modify the sample deployments consult the extensive documentation on this site.

 Step 1: Create a Digital Ocean Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~